-In addition to the differentiated pay provisions contained in Addendum A, Section 2 of the Instructional Master Contract, teachers working at schools identified by the state as being in the "Lowest 5%" of schools statewide, schools in "Correct II" earning a grade of "D" or "F," or schools in "Intervene" will receive a \$500 supplement if he/she satisfies the following criteria:
+In addition to the differentiated pay provisions contained in Addendum A, Section 2 of the Instructional Master Contract, teachers working at schools identified as needing assistance through the District's DA action plan will receive a \$500 supplement if he/she satisfies the following criteria:

-- He/she must be employed at a qualifying school on or before October 10, 2011. - He/she must remain employed at a qualifying school through the end of the school year, June 7, 2012. - He/she must be in a paid status at a qualifying school for a minimum of ninety-nine workdays during the 2011/2012 school year. - He/she must participate in one (1) of at least two (2) parent involvement/conference evenings per semester, if required.
+- He/she must be employed at a qualifying school on or before October 8, 2012. - He/she must remain employed at a qualifying school through the end of the school year, June 6, 2013. - He/she must be in a paid status at a qualifying school for a minimum of ninety-nine workdays during the 2012-2013 school year. - He/she must participate in one (1) of at least two (2) parent involvement/conference evenings per semester, if required.